Feature request #9373

 3. I suspect that it has to do with the way UDP is read, but can't be sure.
 I'm stuck here, but still trying to solve.
 Any help would be appreciated

-#4 Updated by jtornero - over 3 years ago
+#4 Updated by jtornero - almost 4 years ago

 I've made a PR #1112 regarding to this issue.
 I hope that everything is OK, but I have some doubts with the code and how it works (mainly regarding to QgsGpsDetector class).